 Mar.
 2023: I gave an invited talk at APS March Meeting [website] in Las Vegas, in the focus session on UQ for soft matter physics.
 I presented work on Bayesian predictive modeling for block copolymer self-assembly using triangular transport maps. [slides] [preprint]

 Mar.
 2023: I gave an invited talk at SIAM CSE 2023 in Amsterdam.
 The talk is in the session on additive manufacturing.
-The session is featured on the "Industry At-a-Glance" flyer under Design & Manufacturing.
-I presented works on UQ using image characterizations of polymer thin films based on my dissertation work.
+The session is featured on the "Industry At-a-Glance" flyer under the Design & Manufacturing section.
+I presented work on UQ using image characterizations of polymer thin films, based on my dissertation research.

 Mar.
 2023: Two papers are accepted for publication in the Journal of Computational Physics (on the same day)!
 Congrats to DC, Tom, Prashant, Peng, Dr. Oden, and Omar!